-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 Eleanor Beardsley sends this report.

-Unidentified Man: Ca va?
+ELEANOR BEARDSLEY: Unidentified Man: Ca va?

-People are saying hi to me in their cars.
+BEARDSLEY: People are saying hi to me in their cars.
 It's a good way to meet people, I think.
 The bike is very sturdy.
 It's got a basket in front to carry things, a gear change, a lock to lock it up if you want to stop for a cafe.
 And then most importantly...

 BEARDSLEY: It's got a bell to ward off those crazy Parisian drivers.

 BEARDSLEY: As I turned my cycle in, I asked fellow rider, Daniel Breda, what he thinks about it all.

 BEARDSLEY: How much does that cost you?

-Mr. BREDA: Nothing because I change.
+BREDA: Nothing because I change.
 Every 30 minutes I change, so it's free.

 BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.